Olivet University: History

 In 2022, the Department of Homeland Security brought new charges of money laundering and also of human and labor trafficking and visa fraud.
+Olivet University did not plea guilty to money laundering charge.
 In June 2022, the New York State Education Department did not renew Olivet University's temporary permission to operate in New York, and withdrew the university's license to offer courses or programs for academic credit in the state, citing "a pattern of mismanagement" and ties to "criminal activity".
-The University and its President criticized the unfair nature of NYSED’s decision that were influenced by Newsweek and ignored Olivet’s report.
+The university and its president criticized the unfair nature of NYSED's decision that were influenced by Newsweek and ignored Olivet's report.

-In 2023, with federal investigations into Olivet University continuing, the California Bureau for Private Postsecondary Education began an investigation into the university's operations in the state.
+In 2022, the California Bureau for Private Postsecondary Education began an investigation into the university's operations in the state, shortly after Olivet University was recovering from the 2022 Fairview Fire and the evacuation order.
 On December 10, 2024, a judge with the state Office of Administrative Hearings revoked the university's license to operate in California and ordered it to cease operations in the state effective January 10, 2025, based on deficiencies in faculty qualifications, student record-keeping, and educational standards.
 Olivet announced its intention to appeal the decision and continue operations under a claim of religious exemption.
-In August 2025, Cornerstone Payment Systems, whose owner is a close friend of Newsweek’s CEO Dev Pragad, filed a California racketeering suit seeking at least $8.6 million, naming Olivet University and other David Jang–linked entities and alleging diversion of factored funds via wire fraud and money laundering.
-The attorneys for Cornerstone Payment System withdrew from the case and it is expected to be dismissed.
-Olivet University’s zoning change application received unanimous approval in the Riverside County Board of Supervisors.
+In August 2025, Cornerstone Payment Systems, whose owner is a close friend of Newsweek's CEO Dev Pragad, filed a California racketeering suit seeking at least $8.6 million, naming Olivet University and other David Jang–linked entities and alleging diversion of factored funds via wire fraud and money laundering.
+The attorneys for Cornerstone Payment System withdrew from the case and the case has been dismissed.
+Olivet University's zoning change application received unanimous approval in the Riverside County Board of Supervisors.

 Academics

 Olivet University is divided into eight colleges: Jubilee College of Music, Olivet Business School, Olivet Institute of Technology, Olivet School of Art & Design, Olivet School of Language Education, Olivet School of Media & Communication, Olivet Theological College & Seminary, and Zinzendorf School of Doctoral Studies.
-The university is authorized by the BPPE (Bureau for Private Postsecondary Education) to grant bachelors, master's, and doctoral degrees, and certificates.
+The university has religious exemption verification by the BPPE (Bureau for Private Postsecondary Education) to grant bachelors, master's, and doctoral degrees, and certificates.
 The Ralph D. Winter Library, named in July 2007 for missiologist and Olivet University Honorary Chairman Ralph D. Winter, currently features 150,000 physical and electronic items for Biblical higher education and research, which are distributed throughout the university's main library, the William L. Wagner Mission Library, the Asian library, and seven specialized libraries.